The Ultimate Southern France Road Trip Itinerary

 How long to spend in Moustiers Sainte-Marie?

 You could easily spend 2/3 nights here at a relaxed pace.
-We spent 1 night and it was enough to have stroll around town.
+We spent 1 night and it was enough to have a stroll around town.

 Distance from Saint Tropez to Moustiers Sainte-Marie – 102km and 1hr 55 minute drive